Click HERE for 2020 Submission Instructions

-Each prizewinning author will receive a $500 cash prize, which will be presented at the student's residential college commencement ceremony.
+Each prize-winning author receives a certificate and a $500 cash prize, presented at the student's residential college Commencement Day ceremony.

 ► Original argument, engaging structure, and valuable scholarly contribution.